Sene68/python_study/README.md

 # python_study
-this is a repository on python study
+This is a repository on python study